conterra/mapapps-highlight-config/README.md

 # Highlight Config

-The Highlight Config bundle adds a configuration to the app to display a customized highlight setting.
+The Highlight Config bundle adds a configuration to the app to display a customized highlight.

 ![Screenshot App](https://github.com/conterra/mapapps-highlight-config/blob/main/screenshot.jpg)